Aviator Game

 Basic Gameplay

-- Watch the plane take off and the multiplier increase
+2. Watch the plane take off and the multiplier climb

-- If the plane flies away before you cash out, you lose your bet
+4. If the plane flies away first, you lose the bet

 Betting Options

-- You can place up to two bets simultaneously
+• You can place up to two bets in the same round

 Gallery of the aviator game